pegaltier/rfcs/2019-11-03-hp-nginx/README.md

 ```
 where `/auth` is the service that verifies authorization.

-Authorization schema is `X-Holo-Admin-Signature` HTTP header, followed by Base64-encoded Ed25519 signature of the following payload:
+Authorization schema is `X-Hpos-Admin-Signature` HTTP header, followed by Base64-encoded Ed25519 signature of the following payload:
 ```
 {
   "method": ${verb}, // eg. "GET"